Predicting future state for adaptive clinical pathway management: Acknowledgement

 \section{Acknowledgement}

-This work was supported by funding from the GPS4IC project \cite{GPS4IC}.
-The authours would like to thank Dirk Coleart for initiating the GPS4IC project and the contributions from Els Lion, Elric Verbruggen, Joachim Van Herwegen, Ruben Verborgh and Estefania Serral during the project.
+The described research activities were funded by Ghent University, imec, Flanders Innovation \& Entrepreneurship (VLAIO), and the European Union.
+More specifically, our research findings were established through the GPS4IC project \cite{GPS4IC}.
+Furthermore, the authors would like to thank Dirk Colaert for initiating the GPS4IC project and the contributions from Els Lion, Elric Verbruggen, Joachim Van Herwegen, Ruben Verborgh, and Estefania Serral during the project.